SAFCSP-Team/generics/README.md

 **Implementation**

-Create a `printArray` method that takes an array of type T as a parameter and prints its elements..
+Create a `printArray()` method that takes an array of type T as a parameter and prints its elements

 ```Java